dghuuloc/CS.Teach/Mathematics/statistics.md

 Characteristics of data can be represented in graphical format using histograms.
 Descriptive statistics may also be used to understand the relationships between the two variables using a contingency table or by using graphical representations such as box plots, or scatterplots.

+We commonly use two statistical methods for analysis while doing exploratory data analysis in Machine Learning.
+* Univariate Analysis
+* Bivariate Analysis

 #### Inferential Statistics
 On the other hand, goes a step further and allows us to make **predictions** or **inferences** about a population based on a sample of data taken from that population.
 It involves using data from a sample to draw conclusions about a population, making it possible to estimate population parameters, test hypotheses, and make predictions.
 Inferential statistics relies on probability theory to gauge the reliability of the inferences made.